Bachelor of Arts, Linguistic Anthropology and Latin American & Latino Studies

 [Pronouns: they/ them/ theirs]

-Emily is a project coordinator for CompassPoint and is a key team member in ensuring that participants in our Cohort Leadership Programs have transformative learning experiences.
+Emros is an Associate Project Director for CompassPoint and is a key team member in ensuring that participants in our Cohort Leadership Programs and public trainings have transformative learning experiences.
 They love working behind the scenes and connecting directly with nonprofit leaders to ensure that their learning experiences with CompassPoint help them to further their goals of equity and justice.

 They are a core team member of the HIVE (Healing, Inspiration, Voice and Equity) Leadership Development Program, a cohort program for reproductive health, rights, and justice leaders in Louisiana.